 Battle ropes are a commonly used functional training tool.
-You can do a variety of waves and slams that can increase your power, speed, and conditioning.
-Battle ropes are a great fitness tool because they deliver a great workout that anyone can do.
+You can do a variety of waves and slams to increase your power, speed, and conditioning.
+Traditional battle ropes are a great fitness tool because they deliver a workout that anyone can do.
 Although there are many benefits of having battle ropes in your gym or using them with clients, there are major drawbacks as well.

 Stroops Beast Resistance Ropes

-Stroops battle rope training to the next level.
-Stroops designed a hybrid battle rope that can be used for more than just battle rope training.
+Stroops takes battle rope training to the next level.
+We created a hybrid battle rope that can be used for more than just slams.
 The Stroops Son of the Beast is a pair of 10-foot long resistance ropes – battle ropes with elastic resistance built in!
-Because the resistance ropes are made of resistance band tubing, the ropes are very lightweight.
-The workout and exercises you do with the Stroops Son of the Beast are not based on the weight of the ropes, but instead, the workout comes from the tension that is placed on the elastic bands inside by the user.
+Because they’re made of resistance band tubing, the ropes are very lightweight.
+The workout and exercises you do with the Stroops Son of the Beast are not based on the weight of the ropes, but instead, the workout comes from the tension that is placed on the elastic bands by the user.
 Once you anchor the Son of the Beast, grab the handles and back away from the anchor to put tension on the resistance ropes.
-This causes the person exercising to use their entire body during each excise because the resistance ropes are trying to pull them over.
-The workout is now a full body workout compared to gravity dependant battle ropes that require much less core and lower body strength.
+This causes the person exercising to use their entire body during each excise, because the resistance ropes are trying to pull them over.
+This results in a full body workout, compared to gravity dependent battle ropes that require much less core and lower body strength.

-Stroops Son of the Beast resistance ropes can be used to do battle rope style training and also comes with a waist belt that can be clipped onto one or two of the resistance ropes to do exercises like sprinting, broad jumps, and bear crawls, all against resistance.
-Once you are done with the belted exercises, you can use the loop handles at the end of each rope to perform compound movements like rowing, pressing, and curling.
+In addition, Stroops Son of the Beast resistance ropes can be used to do battle rope style training and also come with a waist belt that can be clipped onto one or two of the resistance ropes to do exercises like sprinting, broad jumps, and bear crawls, all against resistance.
+On top of that, once you are done with the belted exercises, you can use the loop handles at the end of each rope to perform compound movements like rowing, pressing, and curling.

 Upgrade Your Battle Rope